ericoporto/ImGi/dev_scripts/README.md

 **`ags-tar.cmd`** is made by Morgan Willcock and available here: https://github.com/morganwillcock/ags-tar

+**`AGSModuleExporter.exe`** is made by Michael Rittenhouse and available here: https://github.com/monkey0506/AGSModuleExporter

-I am storing a copy of it here for build simplicity.
+I am storing a copy of them here for build simplicity.